ceph/ceph/doc/rbd/rbd-mirroring.rst

    configuration file of the same name (e.g. /etc/ceph/remote.conf).
 See the `ceph-conf`_ documentation for how to configure multiple clusters.

-.. note:: Images in a given pool will be mirrored to a pool with the same name on the remote cluster.
-Images using a separate data-pool will use a data-pool with the same name on the remote cluster.
-E.g., if an image being mirrored is in the ``rbd`` pool on the local cluster and using a data-pool called ``rbd-ec``, pools called ``rbd`` and ``rbd-ec`` must exist on the remote cluster and will be used for mirroring the image.

 Enable Mirroring
 ----------------